Executive-ready PDF

 The CLI is read-only: it binds to a dedicated ClusterRole with get, list, and watch on core resources, and nothing else.
 No mutating API calls, no exec, no port-forward.
 You can audit the RBAC manifest yourself before running it (it's about 110 lines).

 Belt and suspenders: the object storage bucket has a 24-hour lifecycle rule (hard floor), a per-minute cron checks every job's tombstone and deletes on schedule, and the append-only retention log records every delete with a SHA-256 of the original artifact.
+Only raw data (cluster dumps, findings, PDFs) is wiped, aggregate scores, severity counts, and compliance metrics are kept permanently so your dashboard shows trends over time.
 You can download the log for any audit and confirm the hashes match what you uploaded.

 Those are excellent open-source scanners and Ephemera actually uses several of them under the hood.
 The difference is packaging: you get one report instead of five JSON blobs, LLM-drafted remediations instead of raw rule IDs, a data-residency and retention model you can hand to a compliance team, and a dashboard for trends over time.
 If you want the raw scanner output, it's included in the download.